-The HTA requires this information primarily for internal record keeping purposes and to be able to contact you in relation to your work with Harris Tweed.
+The HTA requires this information primarily for internal record keeping purposes and to be able to contact you in relation to your association with the Harris Tweed® industry.
 It is important also that the HTA understands your needs and provide you with a high quality and relevant service.
 We may on occasion use the information held for the following reasons:

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.